 - You should see a bright spark jumping the gap in the spark tester.

 If you don't see a spark, repeat the test.
 This time, adjust the spark tester to 30KV.
-If still you don't see a spark, repeat the test and set the tester to 10KV.
-If this time you see a spark or no spark, you have a problem in the ignition system.
+If you still don't see a spark, repeat the test and set the tester to 10KV.
+If this time you see a spark or no spark, you have a problem with the ignition system.
 Consult your vehicle repair manual for your particular model for further diagnosis.
 Depending on your particular model, you may have a problem with an ignition coil, distributor, ignition module, igniter, or some other related component.

-Other Checks You Should Do:
+Other Spark Checks You Should Do

-- On systems with a distributor: Check that the distributor cap isn't loose; inspect the distributor cap for moisture, cracks, carbon traces or some other damage; there could be faulty distributor components.
+- On systems with a distributor: Check that the distributor cap isn't loose; inspect the distributor cap for moisture, cracks, carbon traces, or some other damage; there could be faulty distributor components.

 - If you haven't replaced the spark plug wires in more than three years, your wires may be worn.

-- If you installed new spark plugs and your car refused to start right after, double check that you installed the correct plugs for your vehicle model, and the plugs have the correct gap.
+- If you installed new spark plugs and your car refused to start right after, double-check that you installed the correct plugs for your vehicle model, and the plugs have the correct gap.
 Use a wire feeler gauge to check and adjust the gap.

-II.
-Is Fuel Reaching the Cylinders?
+3. Is Fuel Reaching the Cylinders?

 After checking for spark, you need to check that the engine is getting fuel.